sandyMax974/react_task/README.md

 ## How to run

 ### Prerequisites
-* You need to have npm installed on your machine.
 * You'll also need to have the latest version of the back-end server running: [django_task](https://github.com/sandyMax974/django_task)

 1. Clone this repository: